-The U.S. Fish and Wildlife Service, in collaboration with Washington State University, is testing how long the bioretention soil mix can be used to reduce pollution from urban stormwater.
+The U.S. Fish and Wildlife Service, in collaboration with Washington State University, is testing how long a bioretention soil mix can be used to reduce pollution and toxicity from urban stormwater.
+This builds on the findings from a previous SAM study showing that filtration through bioretention reduces stormwater toxicity and protects sensitive fish-coho salmon (see factsheet).

 - How long can the 60:40 standard bioretention soil media prevent acute toxicity from urban stormwater?